 Which Photochromic Lenses Should I Get?

-Photochromic lenses — lenses that are clear indoors and darken when exposed to sunlight — offer a convenient way to protect your eyes outdoors from UV rays and bright light without having to carry around a pair of sunglasses.
+Photochromic lenses are a special type of lens that starts out clear and turn dark in the bright sunlight.
+They offer a convenient way to protect your eyes outdoors from UV rays and bright light without having to carry around a pair of sunglasses.

-Zenni offers three types of photochromic lenses: Zenni photochromic lenses, Transitions® VII photochromic lenses, and Vision Ease LifeRx® impact-resistant polycarbonate photochromic lenses.
+Zenni offers four types of photochromic lenses: Zenni photochromic lenses, Zenni Blokz™ Photochromic lenses, Transitions® VII photochromic lenses, and Vision Ease LifeRx® photochromic lenses.

 Do all photochromic lenses darken the same?

-There are some differences in the degree of darkening between all three brands.
-We tested all the photochromic lenses we offer in our optics lab and found that, in general, the Transitions® VII photochromic lenses get a little bit darker than the Zenni photochromic lenses and up to 25% darker than the Vision Ease LifeRx® polycarbonate photochromic lenses.
+There are some differences in the degree of darkening between Zenni photochromic lenses, Transitions® VII photochromic lenses, and Vision Ease LifeRx®.
+We tested all the photochromic lenses we offer in our optics lab and found that, in general, the Transitions® VII photochromic lenses get a little bit darker than the Zenni photochromic lenses, and up to 25% darker than the Vision Ease LifeRx® polycarbonate photochromic lenses.
+These darkness levels may change depending on weather or temperature.

 It is important to note that all photochromic lenses typically do not darken inside cars because of the UV protection on windshields and windows.